swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

 }

-/// Represents a library product defined in a package. public class LibraryProduct: Product {
+/// Represents a library product defined in a package. public struct LibraryProduct: Product {
     /// Whether the library is static, dynamic, or automatically determined. public let type: LibraryType
 }